Posts tagged Community Engagement

 Read More

-Project Healing partners, Valley Care Community Consortium, Tarzana Treatment Center, and Center for Living and Learning sought to improve care coordination for their clients by using a social determinants of health (SDoH) platform to support referral and communication.
+Valley Care Community Consortium, Tarzana Treatment Centers, and Center for Living and Learning sought to improve care coordination for their clients by using a social determinants of health (SDoH) platform to support referral and communication.
 While the initiative was community-led, the providers partnered with PHS, who served as a process facilitator.
 PHS in turn designed and facilitated a six-phase process for choosing and piloting a SDoH platform.

 Read More